 The Standard Option has a \$500 individual deductible (Self Only) and a \$1,000 deductible (Self Plus One and Self and Family) for certain services (such as ambulance, diagnostic testing, high-tech radiology, oral surgery, home health services, etc.).
-Under the family and Self Plus One deductible, no member will ever be required to satisfy more than the individual deductible.
+Under the family and Self Plus One deductible, no member will ever be required to satisfy more than the individual deductible deductible.

 Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
-For the deductible.
+For the for durable medical equipment.

-Standard Option, coinsurance does not begin until you have met your calendar year for durable medical equipment.
+Standard Option, coinsurance does not begin until you have met your calendar year included.